Tutorial Guide & Project Creation

 11.3 Set Menu Names (Important)

-Before syncing menus, ensure your pages have correct display names.
-CLI extracts menu names by this priority:
+Before syncing menus, make sure your pages have correct display names.
+The CLI extracts menu names using the following priority:

 displayName > Component Name > File Path